 a.
 Reading Room Review.
 Documents may be produced for review at a party's facility or other physical or electronic location ("Reading Room") prior to designation as CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER.
 After review of the documents, the party seeking discovery may specify those for which copies are requested.
-If the producing party elects to designate any documents CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER, the copies shall be so marked prior to further production.
+If the producing party elects to designate any documents CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER.
+After review.